Caravans for beginners

 Some important questions to ask yourself:

-- Where is it best for the kids to sleep and the adults?
+- Where is it best for the kids and adults to sleep?

 - Do you need to be able to put the kids down to sleep early and have space to enjoy a relaxed evening wine while the kids are in bed?